redhat-developer/service-binding-operator/examples/java_postgresql_customvar/README.md

 Once the new version is up, go to the application's route to check the UI.
 Now, it works!

-When the `ServiceBindingRequest` was created the Service Binding Operator's controller injected the DB connection information as specified in the OLM descriptor below, into the application's `DeploymentConfig` as environment variables via an intermediate `Secret` called `binding-request`:
+When the `ServiceBindingRequest` was created the Service Binding Operator's controller injected the DB connection information into the application's `DeploymentConfig` as environment variables via an intermediate `Secret` called `binding-request`:

 ```yaml
 spec: